eventide-project/docs/user-guide/stream-names/README.md

 Messages like [events](/glossary.md#event) and [commands](/glossary.md#command) are written to and read from streams.
 To write and read from streams, the subject stream is identified by its name.

 A [stream](/glossary.md#stream) name not only identifies the stream, but also its purpose.

-A stream name is a string that optionally includes an ID that is prefixed by a dash (-) character, and may also include category _types_ that indicate even further specialized uses of the stream.
-The part of the stream preceding the dash is the _[category](/glossary.md#category)_, and the part following the dash is the ID.
+A stream name is made up of a _[category](/glossary.md#category)_ and an _ID_s.

+A category can include types that indicate even further specialized uses of the stream.
+An ID can be a single value or a compound ID made of multiple values.

+The most minimal form of a stream name consists only of a category.

+## Parts

+Stream names typically have up to three parts:

+- Category Name
+- Category Types
+- Entity ID

+## Examples

+### Stream Name with Category and ID

+`someStream-123`

+### Stream Name with Category and Compound IDs

+`someStream-123+abc`

+### Category

+`someStream`

+### Stream Name with a Category Type

+`someStream:someType-123`

+### Stream Name with Compound Category Types

+`someStream:someType+someOtherType-123`

+### Stream Name with Compound Category Types and Compound ID

+`someStream:someType+someOtherType-123+abc`

 ## Utilities